zhangyumingsh/kernel-rk/Documentation/vm/zswap.rst

 device when the compressed pool reaches its size limit.
 This requirement had been identified in prior community discussions.

-Whether Zswap is enabled at the boot time depends on whether the ``CONFIG_ZSWAP_DEFAULT_ON`` Kconfig option is enabled or not.
+Zswap is disabled by default but can be enabled at boot time by setting the ``enabled`` attribute to 1 at boot time. ie: ``zswap.enabled=1``.
-This setting can then be overridden by providing the kernel command line ``zswap.enabled=`` option, for example ``zswap.enabled=0``.
 Zswap can also be enabled and disabled at runtime using the sysfs interface.
 An example command to enable zswap at runtime, assuming sysfs is mounted at ``/sys``, is::